SEA Games organisers say 'ready' for Typhoon Kammuri

 Southeast Asian Games venues and officials in the Manila region are "ready", competition organisers said Monday, as powerful Typhoon Kammuri churned toward the Philippines.

-There was no talk of cancelling the Games as the storm headed for a swathe of the nation's north that includes key competition hubs as well as thousands of athletes, and had already impacted scheduling.
+There was no talk of cancelling the Games as the storm headed for a swathe of the nation's north that includes key competition hubs as well as thousands of athletes, and had already had an impact on the schedule.

-Forecasters predict the typhoon will make landfall late Monday or early Tuesday hundreds of kilometres southeast of the capital, with intense rains and potent wind gusts of up to 185 kilometres (115 miles) per hour.
+Forecasters predict the typhoon will make landfall late Monday or early Tuesday hundreds of kilometres southeast of the capital, with intense rains and potent gusts of up to 230 kilometres (145 miles) per hour.

+Manila's airport will be closed from 11 am (0300 GMT) to 11 pm on Tuesday, the air hub's authority said.

 "Everything is set," Ramon Suzara, COO of organising committee PHISGOC, told journalists on Monday.
 "For contingency, all venues, all competition managers, technical delegates are ready."